 When the employee has been found to be in need of improvement, the Department Head may recommend termination, or in the case of a promoted employee, returned to his/her previous classification if there is a position available.
-When the services of the employee have been found unsatisfactory, the Department Head shall recommend that the employee be terminated, or in the case of a promoted employee, returned to his/her previous classification if there is a position available.
+When the services of the employee have been found unsatisfactory, the Department Head shall recommend that the employee be terminated, or in the case of a promoted employee, returned to his/her previous classification if there is a position if there is a position available.